Linux image backups with UrBackup 2.5.y

 3. Copy & paste into new Debian 10/buster instance and follow instructions:

-Start the discussion at forums.urbackup.org
+Continue the discussion forums.urbackup.org